-In this study empathy was defined as a cognitive attribute that involves an ability to understand the patient’s feelings and perspective and the capability to communicate this understanding.
+In this study empathy was defined as a cognitive attribute that involves an ability to understand the patient’s feelings and perspective and the capability to communicate this understanding with procedures like the Gynecomastia New York which is becoming increasingly popular and being a very sensitive subject.
 Empathy is more complex than that.

 What is empathy (the long version)?